SiegridEvardone/SayCheese-Photobooth/README.md

+# SayCheese! 📸 - Photo Booth Web App

+SayCheese! is a fun, interactive photo booth web app built with **React**, **TypeScript**, and **Tailwind CSS**.
+Designed with love 💛, it lets users capture photos from their webcam, customize them with filters, stickers, and frames, and download photo strips in different layouts.

+## 🌟 Features

+- 📷 Open webcam and take photos with countdown
+- 🎨 Apply filters and mirror effect
+- 🖼️ Customize frames with colors, stickers, and text
+- 🧱 Choose between 3, 4, or 6-photo layouts
+- 📥 Download the final photo strip
+- 📨 Contact form with EmailJS integration
+- 🎁 Sweet surprise section made for someone special 💌
+- 🖤 Responsive design with smooth animations
+- 🌐 Built using React, TypeScript, Tailwind, Zustand, and Framer Motion

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.